oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 We now have to handle events as-they-are-happening in hot (new) data.
 (Incremental Updates)

+## Jobs and Environment

+Jobs should be self-contained and only be concerned about going from A->B.
+It takes an input [A] -> Does Stuff -> generates an output [B]

+Each components responsible for each job is dumb and unaware of other jobs.
+You do not solve a downstream job problem by reaching back upstream.
+GQLDF does not have any knowledge of ETL.
+If you delete a CSV file, you should not use GQLDF to update the ETL.

+Build dumb components that serve a single purpose and operate within their environment.

+## Dumb Components - No Magic

+The jobs and pipelines are not "smart".
+They are designed to be components with a single function.

+If you delete data from CSV, there are no expectations that Raw or ETL tables will be updated.
+What is expected, is that you understand the lake and know how to operate it.
+- You can delete part of the CSV data and it should just fetch back-up again.
+- If you drop your Raw + ETL tables, everything should just build back-up again.
+- If you drop the "tail" of most things, they should be rebuilt back-up again.

+Anything outside of how the lake works is not expected to be supported.
+Example: User randomly deletes records...
+Please, **do not try and solve for these scenarios.**

 # [TBD - TO COME]

 ### [PredictoorJob][IncrementalJob][ETL]